sshyran/beckett/docs/resources.md

 Beckett will try to determine the type of the property from the JSON type.
 Beckett does not currently support complex type assignments.

+#### SubResources

+You can use [SubResources](#class-subresource) to generate simple, typed, sub-resources from properties that are dictionaries.
+These can be generated using the `subresources` attribute on the `BaseResource` meta class.

+**Note** that you can set any type of `Resource` class as a subresource, not just `SubResource`.

 ## class HypermediaResource

-A simple representation of a resource that supports hypermedia links to related resources.
+A simple representation of a resource that supports hypermedia links and methods to related resources.
+Beckett will attempt to match related resources with the URL patterns it knows about it's resources, in order to discover them.

 **Example:**
 ```python